ejbyne/sudoku-solver/README.md

 ## To do list

-- Improve logic to solve more fiendish puzzles
+- Improve logic to solve "fiendish" level puzzles
 - Turn into single page app with Ajax requests
 - Improve CSS